-- You have a “cooling off” period of fourteen days from the day you receive the goods or the day the service began which means that you can cancel the order for any reason and get a refund.
+- You have a “cooling off” period of fourteen days from the day you receive the goods or the day the service began.
+This means that you can cancel the order for any reason and get a refund.
 The “cooling off” period does not apply to all purchases such personalised products, perishable goods, newspapers etc.

-- If the goods you ordered are not delivered, you should contact the seller requesting a refund which should be given within fourteen days failing which, you should contact your credit or debit card provider as you may be able to have them reverse the transaction.
+- If the goods you ordered are not delivered, you should contact the seller requesting a refund.
+This should be given within fourteen days failing which, you should contact your credit or debit card provider as you may be able to have them reverse the transaction.

 - Consumer protection law does not cover purchases from an individual through a website.